shadabshaukat/DELTA/README.md

 By default, python-oracledb runs in a ‘Thin’ mode which connects directly to Oracle Database.
 This mode does not need Oracle Client libraries.
 However, some additional functionality is available when python-oracledb uses them.
 Python-oracledb is said to be in ‘Thick’ mode when Oracle Client libraries are used.
 Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.

+There are two ways to create a connection to Oracle Database using python-oracledb:

+    Standalone connections: Standalone connections are useful when the application needs a single connection to a database.
+Connections are created by calling oracledb.connect().

+    Pooled connections: Connection pooling is important for performance when applications frequently connect and disconnect from the database.
+Pools support Oracle’s high availability features and are recommended for applications that must be reliable.
+Small pools can also be useful for applications that want a few connections available for infrequent use.
+Pools are created with oracledb.create_pool() at application initialization time, and then ConnectionPool.acquire() can be called to obtain a connection from a pool.

 Please refer to the below links for more details to get better performance out of your connectivity to Oracle Database  :

 [1] https://python-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html